See all related stories

 Sometimes, that means going significantly beyond the traditional scope of school outreach.
 Some of Friendship's charter schools have classes to teach parents how to be more effective.
 One example: reminding parents that children learn by asking questions.

 "And in far too many households, you hear, 'sit down, shut up.'
 Well if you're telling the kids, 'sit down shut up' all the time, you are closing down the learning process," he says.
 "Children need to talk, they need to say, 'why is this mommy,' that's how they learn."

 Social workers step in to work on solutions

 Research has found students whose parents are involved in school are more likely to graduate.
 But sometimes the issues families are dealing with are just too complex for schools to address and some nonprofits have stepped in to help.
 The Columbia Heights/Shaw Family Support Collaborative in Northwest D.C. helps families deal with problems that can affect a child's performance in school such as housing, medical help and food.

 Penny Griffith, the group's facilitator, believes families have to figure out answers for themselves and that sometimes, they need some breathing room.
-She often hosts listening sessions with students who have dropped out or are in danger of dropping out; their parents, and sometimes coaches, pastors, or lawyers often attend.
+She often hosts same day listening sessions with students who have dropped out or are in danger of dropping out; their parents, and sometimes coaches, pastors, or lawyers often attend.

 Right now she's in her tiny office, holding a group conference with 19-year-old Josue Martinez, his 16-year-old girlfriend Jasmine Sousa, and both their families.
 Both Josue and Jasmine have dropped out of school, and she's now two months pregnant.